-PKFIL is a company registered in England and limited by guarantee.
+PKFIL is a company registered in England and limited by guarantee (registered number 03816253).
 The Company's Articles of Association require a Board of Directors who conducts the business of the Company.
 The Board authorises recruitment of PKFIL's staff, authorises a number of international committees, divides the member firms into geographical regions, and sets an annual licence fee for the member firms within the network.

-Each member firm is legally independent.
+Each licensee is separately owned.
 Contractual relations are only formed between a client and the member firm engaged by the client and no other member firm may be held liable.
 PKFIL has no financial or management interest in any member firm.